Mithgol/node-ftp-fileecho-list/README.md

 ## Using the reader

-When you `require()` the installed module, you get a function with the following two arguments:
+When you `require()` the installed module, you get an object with the following two methods:

+### async(lists, callback)

+This method has the following arguments:

 * `lists` — an array of full paths to files containing lists.
 Paths must be given in the reverse order of their importance (i.e. given from the most important to the least important): if a particular fileecho is present in several lists, that fileecho's URL is based on the first (and not the last) of such lists.